 Introduction

-The monitoring plays a crucial role in the preservation of metallic artworks.
-In fact, whenever possible, the control of environmental parameters represents a very important step for preventive conservation.
-In particular, the real-time monitoring of environmental corrosivity is a very important tool for the proper preservation of works of art.
-Such approach allows not only to check whether the environment could be harmful to artefacts, but also to select the most appropriate conservation solutions.
-In particular metals may be highly sensitive to increases of relative humidity or to the presence of specific pollutants in the atmosphere, such as, low molecular weight carboxylic acids [1], [2].
-The monitoring of parameters such as humidity, temperature, pollutants etc. is a common practice [3]-[5] that however do not provide specific information about the actual impact of the environment on the degradation rate of different materials.
-A possible solution is to expose to the same environmental conditions the object to be monitored and a sample made with the same alloy.
-This approach provides also the opportunity of performing invasive measurement on the specimen without damaging the work of art [4]-[8].
+The monitoring process plays a crucial role in the preservation of metallic artworks.
+In fact, whenever possible, the control of the various environmental parameters presents a critical step in the area of preventive conservation.
+Here, the real-time monitoring of environmental corrosivity is a particularly important tool for the appropriate preservation of works of art.
+Such an approach allows for not only checking whether the environment could be harmful to the artefacts but also for selecting the most appropriate conservation solutions.
+Here, metals may be particularly sensitive to any increase in relative humidity (RH) or to the presence of specific pollutants in the atmosphere, such as low molecular weight carboxylic acids [1], [2].
+However, while the monitoring of parameters such as humidity, temperature, and pollutants is a common practice [3]-[5], this does not necessarily provide specific information regarding the actual impact of the environment on the degradation rate of different materials.
+One possible solution here is to expose both the object to be monitored and a sample made with the same alloy to the same environmental conditions.
+This approach also offers the opportunity to perform invasive measurements on the specimen without damaging the work of art [4]-[8].

-Another possible approach is the employment of environmental corrosivity sensors [8]-[10].
-While for other fields of application, different types of sensors have been reported [11]-[13], few solutions have been specifically designed for the cultural heritage field [8], [14]-[16].
-However, the most part of the sensor proposed so far, as well as the European standard for the classification of the corrosivity of atmospheres [17], do not consider the effect of the presence of corrosion layers over the surface.
-This is of particular importance when dealing with historic surfaces, which normally present quite complex stratigraphy of corrosion layers that can significantly affect their corrosion behavior [8], [10], [18].
-The presence of hygroscopic products such as chlorides, for example, may significantly accelerate the corrosion processes making the corrosion active even at low relative humidity or in the presence of specific pollutants [8], [10], [19], [20].
+Another possible approach involves the employment of environmental corrosivity sensors [8]-[10].
+While for other fields of application, various different types of sensors have been reported [11]-[13], few solutions have been specifically designed for the cultural heritage field [8], [14]-[16].
+In fact, the majority of the sensors proposed thus far, as well as the European standard for the classification of the corrosivity of atmospheres [17], do not consider the effect of the presence of corrosion layers on the surface.
+This is of particular importance when dealing with historic surfaces, which generally present a fairly complex stratigraphy of corrosion layers that can significantly affect their corrosion behaviour [8], [10], [18].
+The presence of hygroscopic products such as chlorides may significantly accelerate the corrosion processes, making the corrosion active even at a low RH values or in the presence of specific pollutants [8], [10], [19], [20].

-ER (Electric Resistance) sensors are based on electrical resistance measurements that are performed periodically.
-Time-variation of ER measurement can be correlated to the instantaneous corrosion rate.
-However, in order to be representative of how environmental conditions affect real works of art, ER-based sensor should be pre-corroded or pre-aged before exposure.
+Electric resistance (ER) sensors are based on electrical resistance measurements that are performed periodically.
+The time-variation of ER measurements can be correlated with the instantaneous corrosion rate.
+However, in order to fully represent how environmental conditions affect real works of art, an ER-based sensor should be pre-corroded or pre-aged prior to exposure.

-Therefore, in order to implement and optimize a more effective tool for the monitoring of the degradation effects, it was necessary to design and characterize a new setup for the realization of pre-corroded sensors.
-In a previous works, the authors have developed a sensor that can be preliminary corroded so as to emulate the actual state of conservation of the artwork to be monitored [10], [21].
-The sensor is based on printed circuit board (PCB) technology and it requires a measurement system performing an electrical resistance tracking over the time.
-The optimization of the sensor and the study of corrosion processes require a vast laboratory activity supported by high accuracy measurements and controlled environment.
+Therefore, in order to implement and optimise a more effective tool for the monitoring of the degradation effects, it became necessary to design and characterise a new setup for the realisation of pre-corroded sensors.
+In previous works, the authors developed a sensor that can be preliminarily corroded so as to emulate the actual state of conservation of the artwork to be monitored [10], [21].
+Here, the sensor is based on printed circuit board (PCB) technology and requires a measurement system performing an electrical resistance tracking over time.
+However, the optimisation of the sensor and the study of specific corrosion processes require a huge amount of laboratory endeavours supported by high accuracy measurements and controlled environments.

-In this paper the developed measurement system and its metrological characterization will be presented.
-The system has been designed in order to guarantee high measurement performances, flexibility, modularity, good number of acquisition channel and an easy use.
-The metrological characterization allowed to optimize the parameters of the measurement system so as to achieve the best performance.
+In this paper, our developed measurement system and its metrological characterisation is presented.
+The system was designed to guarantee high measurement performance, flexibility, and modularity, as well as a good number of acquisition channels and ease of use.
+The metrological characterisation allows us to optimise the parameters of the measurement system so as to achieve the best performance.